daehahn/VoronMods/RemovableDoors/README.md

 Removale Door Mount Hinges
 ==============================

-For the matainance, Voron front doors should easily detachble
+For the matainance, Voron front doors should easily detachable

 BOM